Measuring price impact and information content of trades in a time-varying setting: Conclusions

-This paper proposes a new approach to fix the above pitfalls.
-First, we do not model price changes and trade signs, but mid-quote price returns jointly with the {\it probability} of occurrence of a buy trade.
+The groundbreaking paper of~\cite{hasbrouck1991measuring} pioneered and continues to drive research on trade information content.
+In the original specification, the mid-quote price change and the trade sign follow the joint dynamics described by an SVAR model.
+The literature has later highlighted a few drawbacks of this approach: the model for trade signs can be severely miss-specified; estimates can be contradictory when the permanent impact function has a non-linear relationship with the trade sign; to capture the long memory of the order flow, the model needs parsimony.
+The most severe pitfall is the assumption that the instantaneous impact, a quantity inversely related to market liquidity, is constant.
+Recent research shows that liquidity fluctuates highly in time and shows strong intra-day patterns~(\cite{cont2014price,mertens2021liquidity}).
+This paper proposes a new approach to fix these pitfalls.
+First, we do not model price changes and trade signs, but mid-quote price returns jointly with the {\it probability} of the occurrence of a buy trade.
 We adopt a specification based on the logistic function, which introduces some non-linearity in the approach.
-As a relevant outcome of this specification, the long-run behavior of the trade impact -- as measured by the CIRF -- depends on the local state of the market, marking a crucial difference from the linear specification by Hasbrouck.
-Second, we ensure a parsimonious description of the order-flow dynamics by adapting to the present context the heterogeneous specification introduced in~\cite{corsi2009simple} to model realized volatility.
-The effect on our modeling approach is two-fold: we can capture very long persistence in terms of very few parameters, and the aggregation over the different time scales significantly improves the quality of the specification, as measured by several statistics applied to the residuals of the model.
-Last but not least, to adequately describe the empirical behavior of market liquidity, we assume that the instantaneous impact coefficient follows an observation-driven dynamics in the spirit of the score-driven approach by~\cite{creal2013generalized} and \cite{harvey2013dynamic}.
-We name the novel model the Score-driven Aggregated Modified Hasbrouck model (SDAMH).
+As a relevant outcome of this specification, the long-term behavior of the trade impact, as measured by the CIRF, depends on the local state of the market, marking a crucial difference from the linear specification of Hasbrouck.
+Second, we ensure a parsimonious description of the order-flow dynamics by adapting to the present context the heterogeneous specification introduced in~\cite{corsi2009simple} to model the realized volatility.
+The effect on our modeling approach is two-fold: we can capture very long persistence in terms of very few parameters, and the aggregation over the different time scales significantly improves the quality of the specification, as measured by several statistics applied to the model's residuals.
+Then, to adequately describe the empirical behavior of market liquidity and volatility, we assume that the instantaneous impact coefficient and return volatility follow observation-driven dynamics in the spirit of the score-driven approach by~\cite{creal2013generalized} and \cite{harvey2013dynamic}.
+We name the novel approach the Score-Driven Aggregated Modified Hasbrouck (SDAMH) model.
+We test the model on actual data by exploiting a sample of trades and quotes for AAPL, MSFT, AMZN, and GOOG stocks from the NASDAQ market in June 2021.
+In the main text, we report the results for MSFT and AMZN.